Judith Rosenfield, M.A., CCC-SLP

 Lesley Wolk, Ph.D., CCC-SLP

 is a speech-language pathologist in Connecticut.
-She has worked clinically in the field for over 25 years.
+She has worked clinically in the field for over 30 years.
 She received her Masters in Speech Pathology from the University of the Witwatersrand in South Africa and her PhD in communication sciences and disorders from Syracuse University in New York.
 She has had extensive experience in providing speech , language and voice services to both children and adults.
-Lesley has also held several university academic positions in both Connecticut and New York.
+She has also held several university academic positions in both Connecticut and New York.
 She enjoys both teaching students and research in the field, with special interests in stuttering , neurological conditions, articulation and voice disorders.
 She has presented scientific and clinical papers at several national and international conferences, and published papers in many professional journals.
 Her research on vocal fry in young adults was featured on the Today Show in December, 2011.
-She currently treats both children and adults.
+She is currently working with both children and adults with fluency disorders.